 Data centres: Hyperscale and digitally transformed

-Australian companies are relying increasingly on service providers to provide data centre facilities for them, with IDC forecasting that 37% of data centre compute capacity will be installed in hyperscale data centres this year.
+Australian companies are relying increasingly on service providers to provide data center facilities for them, with IDC forecasting that 37% of data center compute capacity will be installed in hyperscale data centers this year.

-The analyst firm is also forecasting that 29% of digital transformation spend globally, will go into the data centre.
+The analyst firm is also forecasting that 29% of digital transformation spend globally, will go into the data center.

-IDC says yesterday’s infrastructure no longer cuts it for data centres, with ‘exponential’ ICT growth and new data centre demands putting ‘tremendous’ pressure on traditional IT systems in Australia.
+IDC says yesterday’s infrastructure no longer cuts it for data centers, with ‘exponential’ ICT growth and new data center demands putting ‘tremendous’ pressure on traditional IT systems in Australia.

 The company says more than 60% of enterprise IT organisations are committing to multicloud architectures by 2018 on the back of market drivers such as digital transformation, as-a-service models and requirements for operational efficiency, including greater use of automation.